Shadertech/UE5ShellExtensions/README.md

 To update this extension:
 1. Run ClearCacheAndRebuild/UE5ClearCacheContextMenuDel.reg
-2. Pull the latest changes from github
+2. Pull the latest changes from github (remember to use your path for UE5ClearCache.ps1)
-3. Run ClearCacheAndRebuild/UE5ClearCacheContextMenuAdd.reg
+4. Run ClearCacheAndRebuild/UE5ClearCacheContextMenuAdd.reg

 ## Contributing